About this listing

 -Towards Av Benavides-Av Larco intersection.

-From our place, you may walk six blocks West along Av Benavides towards Av Larco, the commercial-financial street/area; or take a 'micro' [meekro], a mini bus, for S/.
-0.50 or maybe S/.
-1.00 PEN* (depending on the collector's humor) to Av Larco, Parque Kennedy, or Ovalo Miraflores.
-To go to Larcomar, get down from the 'micro' on Av Larco-Calle Shell (1st street light) and walk two blocks West to Av Diagonal, take the Línea Azul (Blue Line) bus and pay S/.
+To go to the commercial-financial center, you may walk six blocks West along Av Benavides to Av Larco; or take a 'micro' [meekro], a mini bus, for S/.
+1.00 PEN* to Av Larco, Parque Kennedy, or Ovalo Miraflores.
+To go to Larcomar, walk South another six blocks along Av Larco; or take a mini bus and get down at Av Larco-Calle Shell bus stop, and walk two blocks West to Av Diagonal, take the Línea Azul (Blue Line) bus, pay S/.
 1.20 PEN--always have cash ready.

 Still on Av Benavides, on your way to Av Larco, three blocks from here, there is famous STARBUCKS--on Av Diagonal, too--and sandwich store SUBWAY; next, a good peruvian roast chicken restaurant: PARDO'S CHICKEN; and, as you keep going, you'll find other supermarkets like METRO and VIVANDA; then, two large casinos: FIESTA and ATLANTIC CITY.